Metronome-Industries/metronome-gcp-marketplace-configuration/README.md

 # Metronome GCP Marketplace Integration

+> [!NOTE]
+> This feature is coming soon!
+To get notified as soon as our GCP Marketplace integration is ready, reach out to your Metronome Representative.

 This repository offers several configuration methods for deploying the necessary Google Cloud Platform (GCP) infrastructure to enable Metronome to meter usage for GCP Marketplace listings.
 It creates a Workload Identity Federation (WIF) configuration that allows Metronome's AWS-based metering service to securely access your GCP project and report usage data.

 ## Features